zephyrproject-rtos/zephyr/doc/security/secure-coding.rst

 Because security issues are often sensitive, this issue tracking system shall have a field to indicate a security issue.
-Setting this field shall result in the issue only being visible to a project-maintained core security team.
-In addition, there shall be a field to allow core security members to add additional users that will have visibility to a given issue.
+Setting this field shall result in the issue only being visible to the Zephyr Security Subcommittee.
+In addition, there shall be a field to allow the Zephyr Security Subcommittee to add additional users that will have visibility to a given issue.

 This embargo, or limited visibility, shall only be for a fixed